cs4560-utah-sp24/test/tests/chapter5-exercise-anonymous-boxes-tests.md

   argument.
 You can assume that in block layout mode, there will only be one node in the list.

+- However, some of the tests will create `BlockLayout` elements by passing a single node in.
+So check if the "list" of nodes is actually a single `Element` and if so wrap that in a list.

 - When creating child `BlockLayout` elements, put consecutive text nodes and elements not in `BLOCK_ELEMENTS` into the same `BlockLayout`